Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/config.md

 # /config
 ## Information
-**This command opens an interactive message where you can navigate with reactions to adjust your server settings.
+**This command opens the configuration menu for your server.
+You can move around the menu and then change the settings you want.
 Read more here: [Configuration](/en/Zoe-Configuration/).**
 <br>

 ### Permissions needed: